mosip/mosip-performance-tests/commons/packetmanager/README.md

 * The Packetmanager module scenario's which we are considering here are - Get Documents, Validate Packet, Search Field, Search Fields, Get Biometrics, Get Audits, Get MetaInfo, Get Tags, Add Tags, Update Tags.
 Delete Tags and Create Packet.
 * All the thread groups will run in a parallel manner & if we don't want to run all of them we can disable the one which we don't want to run.
 * Also for viewing the results or output of our test we have added certain listener test elements at the end of our test script which are - View Results Tree, Endpoint Level Report, Scenario Level Report.
-* We have a test element named 'User Defined Variables' in Test script where the server IP, server port, protocol, clientId, secretKey, appId, testDuration, rampUp, process, source and runTimeFilePath variables are present and all these are parameterized & can be changed based on our requirements which will further reflect in the entire script.
+* We have a test element named 'User Defined Variables' in Test script where the server IP, server port, protocol, clientId, secretKey, appId, testDuration, rampUp, process, source, refId and runTimeFilePath variables are present and all these are parameterized & can be changed based on our requirements which will further reflect in the entire script.

+### Exact steps of execution

+	Step 1: Enable only Auth Token Generation (Setup) thread group and toggle/disable the remaining thread groups in the script to create the authorization token value.
+	Step 2: Enable the rest of all the scenario based execution thread groups and toggle/disable the first setup thread group.
+	Step 5: Make sure test duration and ramp-up is defined in the user defined variable section.
+	Step 5: Click on Run/Eexcute the test.
+	Step 6: Monitor the metrics during the test run using reports from jmeter, kibana, grafana and Jprofiler.

 ### Designing the workload model for performance test execution